 - There are no common side effects to an EEG the electrodes simply read the electrical activity in the brain.
-It is not painful or invasive. - If, for any reason, we are unable to apply all the electrodes on the day, there will be an opportunity to re-attempt this when your child is asleep or using sedation.
+It is not painful or invasive. - Your child may be a little sleepy following the test. - If, for any reason, we are unable to apply all the electrodes on the day, there will be an opportunity to re-attempt this using sedation.